Coming to an end – An interactive museum experience

 Dr Halina Suwalowska, Social Scientist and Researcher in Global Health Bioethics at the Ethox Centre

-Eleanor Kerfoot, Hstorian and DPhil candidate at Balliol College
+Eleanor Kerfoot, Historian and DPhil candidate at Balliol College

-This event is part of the Being Human Festival, the UK’s national festival of the humanities, taking place 6 - 15 November 2025.
-Led by the School of Advanced Study, University of London, with generous support from Research England, in partnership with the Arts and Humanities Research Council and the British Academy.
+This event is part of the Being Human Festival, the UK’s national festival of the humanities, taking place from 6 - 15 November 2025.
+The festival is led by the School of Advanced Study, University of London, with generous support from Research England, in partnership with the Arts and Humanities Research Council and the British Academy.
 For further information please see the Being Human Festival page.